 Commissioned by the State Chancellery we have carried out a study of ways to minimise the administrative burden on the private sector in terms of business documentation and document storage, which was mainly aimed at evaluating the impact of statutory requirements on the business community.
 This resulted in big proposals mostly contemplating strategic changes to business documentation and methods of collaboration used by government agencies, including with the business community.

-This year we have held a number of client education events such as the Tax Afternoon, during which we updated our clients on business changes resulting from recent legislative amendments.
+We organise client education events such as the Tax Afternoon, during which we update our clients on business changes resulting from recent legislative amendments.
 Our senior management have attended a number of conferences and the forum on Latvia’s competitiveness “Why Latvia?
 Latvia is an international business centre.”

 We have published a comprehensive survey of economic developments around the world and in the region that includes Latvia, as well as a survey of real estate developments in Europe